-Disbursement type Description , The amount an ALTCS customer must pay toward the cost of long term care services. , The amount allowed for the customer's personal needs (see MA1201C.1), and can only be made from an Income Only Trust.
+Disbursement type Description The amount an ALTCS customer must pay toward the cost of long term care services. , The amount allowed for the customer's personal needs (see MA1201C.1), and can only be made from an Income Only Trust.
 The PNA is considered a payment for food or shelter.
 It may be paid as a lump sum or for individual items.
 Legal and professional expenses related to administering the trust or for the trust beneficiary Income taxes owed on income earned by the trust or assigned to the trust.
 Investment fees related to administering the trust.
 Reasonable professional expenses, for example accounting and attorney fees, related to administering the trust Guardianship and conservatorship fees for the trust beneficiary based on the fair market value of the services provided.
 Medical expenses Health insurance premiums, medically necessary medical expenses and special medical needs of the customer, including: Expenses to make the home accessible to the customer.
 Purchase and maintenance of a specially equipped vehicle, if titled to the trust or a lien is placed on the title by the trust for the purchase price of the vehicle.
 Durable medical equipment.
 Over the counter supplies and medications including diapers, lotions and cleansing wipes.
 Personal care service when determined medically necessary by the beneficiary's physician.
-The services must be provided by an AHCCCS-registered provider, including a financially responsible relative.
+The services must be provided by ar AHCCCS-registered provider, including a financially responsible relative.
 NOTE Payments for personal care services provided by a financially responsible relative cannot be higher than the AHCCCS fee for service rate.
 Spouse or family maintenance allowance: Payment for the maintenance needs of a spouse or other dependent as described in MA1201C from the trust income.

-Burial expenses for the customer Disbursements for the customer's burial expenses are limited to one of the following: irrevocat burial ac e of a prepaid burial plan funded by an ble life insurance policy, irrevocable count, irrevocable trust account or ble escrow account. the itemi ount of the disbursement that exceeds zed burial expenses is an ensated transfer. for the cu e of life insurance to fund a burial plan ustomer with a face value of not more 500 after allowing deductions for burial s.
+• Disbursements for the customer's burial expenses are limited to one of the following: Purchase of a prepaid burial plan funded by an irrevocable life insurance policy, irrevocable burial account, irrevocable trust account or irrevocable escrow account.
+Any amount of the disbursement that exceeds the itemized burial expenses is an uncompensated transfer.
+Purchase of life insurance to fund a burial plan for the customer with a face value of not more than \$1,500 after allowing deductions for burial plot items.
 A burial fund account of not more than \$1,500.
-Other expenses for the customer's benefit Costs fo r food, clothing and shelter. operty and other real property ed by and titled to the trust. entertainment, education or vocational onsistent with the customer's ability to e items. financiall compani xpenses for a companion, including a y responsible relative, when a on is needed to allow the customer to non-medical reasons.
-Other ex Director. penses personally approved by the
+Other expenses for the customer's benefit Costs for food, clothing and shelter.
+Home property and other real property purchased by and titled to the trust.
+Items for entertainment, education or vocational needs consistent with the customer's ability to use these items.
+Travel expenses for a companion, including a financially responsible relative, when a companion is needed to allow the customer to travel for non- medical reasons.
+Other expenses personally approved by the Director.